mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#models--migrations" target="_blank">Models & Migrations exercise</a>

 <h2 id="controllers">Controllers & Routes</h2>
 Controllers in rails are a bit different than in Sinatra.
 The main difference is the syntax of the routes.
 In rails we have a ```routes.rb``` file.
 This file is incredibly powerful and important.
 It's main purpose in life is to serve as an index for rails to know where to find each "route" or url that a user may visit.
-Think of it as an old school <a href="http://en.wikipedia.org/wiki/Switchboard_operator">switchboard (phone) operator</a>.
+Think of it as an old school <a href="http://en.wikipedia.org/wiki/Switchboard_operator" target="_blank">switchboard (phone) operator</a>.
 Calls come in and the operator connects the call to the proper "jack" or line. ```routes.rb``` does the same thing except with urls.
 When a url is called it asks the router to connect it to the proper route.
 The router knows which route goes where because you state the routes in the ```routes.rb``` file.

 An example ```routes.rb``` file:
 ```ruby